influxdata/influxdb-scala/README.md

 ###Typed querying

-Using the same data as above, the API can also deliver the data point results as instances of a case class using the *queryAs[T]* method, as follows:
+Using the same data as above, the API can also deliver the data point results as instances of case classes defined by you!
+To do so, use the *queryAs[T]* method, as follows:

     import org.influxdb.scala.macros.Macros.Mappable
     import org.influxdb.scala.macros.Macros.Mappable._

+    // simple example case class
     case class TestPoint(time: Date, sequence_number: BigInt, bar: BigInt, foo: BigInt)

     db.queryAs[TestPoint]("select foo,bar from data order asc limit 10", MILLIS) onSuccess{ case result =>